tensorpack/tensorpack/docs/tutorial/intro.rst

   These models are designed for performance.
 For models that have clean and easy-to-read implementations, see the TensorFlow Official Models.

-which seems to suggest that you cannot have performance and ease-of-use together.
+which seems to suggest that you cannot have **performance and ease-of-use together**.
 However you can have them both in tensorpack.
 Tensorpack uses TensorFlow efficiently, and hides performance details under its APIs.
 You no longer need to write